 June 2021 - September 2021: Facebook, Software Engineer Intern - Machine Learning

 Fall 2018 - Present: Vision Research Lab, Graduate Student Researcher

 Summer 2018: Mayachitra Inc, Computer Vision Research Intern

 Collaborated with senior researchers to participate in the Defense Innovation Unit Experimental (DIUx) xView detection challenge in overhead satellite imagery

-Experimented with adapting the YOLOv3 convolutional neural network to specialize on the xView dataset
+Experimented with adapting the YOLOv3 convolutional neural network to optimize for the DIUx's xView public dataset